www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-05-31-create-no-code-gel-editor.md

             * [x] `net_splitcells_gel_ui_editor_no_code_var_arg_add_literal`
             * [x] `net_splitcells_gel_ui_editor_no_code_var_arg_add_variable_reference`
             * [x] `net_splitcells_gel_ui_editor_no_code_var_arg_enhance_help_show`
-        * [ ] Implement undefined methods.
+        * [x] Implement undefined methods.
 Undefined methods should use the same code for adding things as the rest.
-        * [ ] Document the new process.
+        * [x] Document the new process.
-            * [ ] `net-splitcells-no-code-insert-target`
+            * [x] `net-splitcells-no-code-insert-target`
-            * [ ] `net-splitcells-no-code-update-subject`
+            * [x] `net-splitcells-no-code-update-subject`
-            * [ ] Note that this makes the menu independent of its position and therefore more portable.
+            * [x] Note that this makes the menu independent of its position and therefore more portable and adaptable.
-              But also note, that this independence is currently not really used.
-              This is currently only used in order to avoid calling parentNode, which may or not be easier to get wrong than using css class.
     * [x] Fix `net_splitcells_gel_ui_editor_no_code_function_call_add_arguments` as it deletes new function calls.
     * [ ] Create documentation over overhaul architecture in `no-code-editor.js`.
         * [ ] Every function accessing HTML elements relative to each other should be generic code.